flybywiresim/fbw-userguide/docs/aircraft/install/installation.md

     - Use frame generation
       - Virtual Reality (VR)
       - DX12 beta
-      - or are otherwise limited by your graphics card VRAM amount TEST.
+      - or are otherwise limited by your graphics card VRAM amount.

     Use the **8K texture option** for the full fidelity experience if your system is powerful enough to support it.